gohugoio/hugo/content/content-management/multilingual.md

 ## List All Available Languages

-`.AllTranslations` on a `Page` can be used to list all translation including itself.
+`.AllTranslations` on a `Page` can be used to list all translations, including itself.
 Called on the home page it can be used to build a language navigator:

 {{< code file="layouts/partials/allLanguages.html" >}}